ArcInnov/Hosted-Page/Notes.md

 Creating and linking multiple pages

-In logina nd sign up use popup instead of an separate html page
+In logina nd sign up use popup instead of an separate html page -- witch later

-Create signup and login up
+Create signup and login up - done

+Complete the page 1 quickly
+Learn how to add images and moving bar
+Adding a stick chatbox to page

+Add 2 section pages in 15 minutes
+2 bold text
+2 text
+1 immage  + 4-5 images - images donloaded
+Resixing images